AndersDeath/diary2/000-current.md

 # 02 June - Sonnstag - Berlin - 619 Tag der Einwanderung - Hot Sunny

 I liked this Sunday.
 I did tons of things.
 For example I prepared a technical task for a freelancer that supposed to fix Mostmag finally.
+I am tiered of removing virus and I don't have enough time for it.